Special characters on this Website

 One way arose out of a desire for a machine-independent standard that would encompass all known characters in all human-readable languages, plus the entire spectrum of character-like glyphs that have been used for special purposes in printing documents of many kinds.
 This desire led to the development of Unicode, which contains encoding definitions for hundreds, thousands, or even tens of thousands of different characters.
 Each Unicode character is associated with a numeric value, called a code point, which can be expressed as either a decimal number or a hexadecimal number.
 (How those numbers are handled within a computer is not our concern here.)

 The other way arose out of the development of the World Wide Web and the concept of a Web browser — a software program that can display information retrieved from a distant computer (a Web server) in a consistent human-readable form regardless of how that information is otherwise encoded in the host computer or the visitor's computer.
 The HyperText Markup Language (HTML) which is used to present readable pages to Web visitors is based strictly on the graphical characters defined by ASCII.
-Glyphs for characters that are not included in ASCII are defined in HTML by character references, of which there are two types — "character entity references" and "numeric character references"; both are short strings of ASCII characters in a special format.
+Glyphs for characters that are not included in ASCII are defined in HTML by character references, of which there are two types — "character entity references" and "numeric character references".
+Both types of reference are short strings of ASCII characters in a special format.

 Character entity references use predefined entity names, which are composed of a few ASCII letters in which case is significant.
 Because of the requirement for predefinition, the number of characters that have associated entity names is relatively small; most are the combinations of letters with accents or diacritical marks as found in the most widely used Western languages, but various important currency marks (e.g., €, £ and ¥) and other common symbols are included.
 In use, these entity names are always framed as character strings that begin with an ampersand (&) and end with a semicolon (;).
 In addition, three ordinary ASCII characters (<, >, &) have equivalent entity names, so that they can be used either as HTML markup codes or as normal glyphs.
 Those entity names are, respectively, "&lt;", "&gt;" and "&amp;".
 (You don't need to remember them, but they make good illustrations of the concept of entity names.)
 As another example of the use of entity names to represent non-English characters, consider Ç and ç — capital C and lower case c with a cedilla.
 Those characters are not part of ASCII; they were displayed in the preceding sentence by using the entity names "&Ccedil;" and "&ccedil;".
 (Those entity names are displayed here by nesting the entity name for ampersand. ;-)

-Numeric character references, by contrast, are not predefined; instead, they are formed with the numeric value, or code point, of any of the tens of thousands of characters and symbols that are included in Unicode.
+Numeric character references, by contrast, are not individually predefined; instead, they are formed with the numeric value, or code point, of any of the tens of thousands of characters and symbols that are included in Unicode.
 They are similar in general appearance to character entity references, since they begin with an ampersand and end with a semicolon.
 But between those framing characters is a numeric value which is preceded by either "#" (if the value is expressed in decimal digits) or "#x" (if the value is expressed in hexadecimal digits).

 As an example, the Euro currency mark (€) can be coded in HTML as &euro; (€) or &#8364; (€) or &#x20AC; (€).
 If you do not see the Euro sign (like the capital letter C overlaid with the two bars of an equal sign) in all four pairs of parentheses in the preceding sentence, then your Web browser must be an old one that does not handle all of the varieties of Unicode and entity names.
 Incidentally, the first Euro sign in that sentence was not coded at all; it was expressed directly in the native character set of the computer which prepared this page.
 That works because of two facts: Firstly, the HTML for this page includes an assertion that it is encoded with the character set UTF-8, which is one of the standard methods for defining the correspondence between Unicode code points and the internal workings of computers.
 And secondly, UTF-8 is one of the internal coding methods of the computer on which this article was written.